activerecord-hackery/squeel/README.md

 That last bit is important.
-We can mix and match predicate methods with operators and take advantage of Ruby's operator precedence or parenthetical grouping to make our intentions more clear, *on the first read-through*.
-And if we don't like the way that the existing predications read, we can create our own aliases in a Squeel
+We can mix and match predicate methods with operators and take advantage of Ruby's operator precedence or parenthetical grouping to make our intentions more clear, on the first read-through.
+And if we don't like the way that the existing predications read, we can create our own aliases in a Squeel configure block:
-initializer:

     Squeel.configure do |config|
       config.alias_predicate :is_less_than, :lt